 As a passionate lover of Shakespeare, I tend to worry when a film decides to keep the language and change the setting.
 However, even I, a man who considers the plot of Anonymous to be blasphemy, had yet to encounter Coriolanus, which is perhaps considered a 'minor' Shakespearean drama.
 Certainly this tale of blood and gore doesn't have the pull of something as deep as Hamlet or as light as A Midsummer Night's Dream.
 Therefore, it's a fair guess that few people are well-versed in Coriolanus, thus allowing Ralph Fiennes' film version of the play to be both true to the language and remarkably relevant to today.

 Rome is at war, with a weak economy and riots in the streets.
-The leaders in the Senate, led by Menenius (Brian Cox) work to appease the common Roman people, but General Cauis Martius (Fiennes) has nothing but contempt for the plebeians (the common people) daring to question the patricians (the high families).
-Martius knows nothing but war, and Rome fights the Volscians, led by his bitter rival Tullus Aufidius (Gerard Butler).
+The leaders in the Senate, led by Menenius (Brian Cox) work to appease the common Roman people.
+Opposite that is General Cauis Martius (Fiennes) has nothing but contempt for the common people or plebeians, daring to question the aristocratic patricians.
+Martius knows nothing but war and Rome is fighting the Volscians, led by his bitter rival Tullus Aufidius (Gerard Butler).
 Martius is triumphant in war, and returns a hero, with the Senate giving him a new name: Coriolanus, in honor of his victory at Corioles.

 He wanders the countryside, until coming to Antium and Aufidius.
-In the 'enemy of my enemy is my friend' mindset, Coriolanus joins Aufidius to march on Rome itself.
+In an 'the enemy of my enemy is my friend' mindset, Coriolanus joins Aufidius to march on Rome itself.
 The population is in a panic, and it sends Menenius to plead he turn his wrath.
 Coriolanus will not be moved, but then they send Volumnia, Coriolanus' wife Virgilia (Jessica Chastain), and his child to plead their case.
 Again, he will not be moved.
 Volumnia condemns her son for his treachery, and finally he is moved.
-He makes peace with Rome, but in doing so betrays Aufidius (who I figure counts as his 'frenemy').
+He makes peace with Rome, but in doing so betrays his frenemy Aufidius.
 With this, Aufidius enacts his own revenge: a bloody one.

 Take when Meninius returns defeated from his plea to his old student and friend.
 He tells General Cominius (John Kani) that there is no mercy within Coriolanus.
 Rather than deliver his lines in a grand way, Cox speaks them in almost a whisper, a resignation that there is no hope for reconciliation between Coriolanus and the city he once fought for.

 I can't leave out the ladies.
-Chastain, who has been in everything (I think she was one of the Muppets in the film too) has a small role as Virgilia, but her gentle Roman wife was a brilliant counterpoint to all the blood and thunder going on around her.
+Chastain, who seems to be in everything this year has a small role as Virgilia, but her gentle Roman wife was a brilliant counterpoint to all the blood and thunder going on around her.
 That blood and thunder belongs to Redgrave as the pushy Volumnia, seeking power for her son but not interested in how he felt about bowing to the common people.
 She manages to intimidate and frighten everyone who goes against her to harm her son, and how she tells Virgilia that she would rather have a dead son filled with honor than a living one who did not fight is spoken as in conversation but is still chilling.

 One of the benefits of filming Coriolanus is that it is not a well-known play.
 Therefore, having a modern-day setting makes the play more relatable and contemporary, as if minus the language it could actually be happening today.
 The setting may be Rome but the overall look is vaguely Yugoslavian (or the remnants of the former Yugoslavia), an Eastern European-style setting either suffering war or barely coming out of it.
 Having the Volscians referred to as "Volsce" (pronounced Volski) makes it sound even more Eastern European, thus lending it more of an air of reality.